HaruAtari/programming-practice-for-beginners/README.md

 ## How to work with tasks

+### Files structure

 Each task is in the separate package (for example `org.haruatari.task10`) and has the next files:

 - The `Description.md` markdown file with the information about what you need to do to complete the task.
-- The `TaskTest` java class which contains unit test for the task.
+- The `Test` java class which contains unit test for the task.
 It checks that the solution does exactly what it should do.
 - Other java classes needed to solve the task.
 Usually it's a `Task` class, but it's not always.
 See the task's description for the full information.

+### Running tests

 ## A list of tasks sorting by difficulty